RebornBeat/SuiRamp0X/README.md

 Legal Compliance

-SuiRampX operates within the legal frameworks of multiple jurisdictions by adhering to the following principles:
+SuiRamp0X operates within the legal frameworks of multiple jurisdictions by adhering to the following principles:

-Decentralization: By not taking custody of funds and utilizing decentralized escrow services, SuiRampX minimizes regulatory burdens associated with custodial services.
+Decentralization: By not taking custody of funds and utilizing decentralized escrow services, SuiRamp0X minimizes regulatory burdens associated with custodial services.

-No KYC Policy: While SuiRampX does not require KYC, users must ensure they comply with their local laws regarding cryptocurrency and fiat transactions.
+No KYC Policy: While SuiRamp0X does not require KYC, users must ensure they comply with their local laws regarding cryptocurrency and fiat transactions.

 Third-Party Compliance: Partnered escrow services are responsible for adhering to their respective regulatory requirements, including Anti-Money Laundering (AML) and Counter-Terrorist Financing (CTF) obligations.